Causes of Light Losses in Fiber Optics

 Light can be scattered by molecules of the material by structural imperfections and impurities.

 Typically light scattering is caused by an obstruction.
-So when the light is scattered by an obstruction then the result is power loss.
+So when an obstruction scatters the light then the result is power loss.
 The term obstruction refers to the density variations in the material that result in changes in the refractive index.

 There are two types of scattering. i.e. scattering by small obstruction & large obstruction.